Ietser/Microsoft-Logos-Ultimate/README.md

-# WinLogo-Ultimate
+# Microsoft Logos: Ultimate
-Windows Logo's collection.
-From Embedded NAVReady 7 to MS-Paint.
+Microsoft Logos collection.
+From Microsoft Money to

 The collection is also in puplic Development.
 Go to releases to get your beta build now!